acg-team/Selection-in-Genes-Course/tutorials/simple-codon-model/README.md

 > - Compare your results to the analyses of this dataset (**D10** in the paper) in the original PAML [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1461088/).
 Do your observations agree with those of Yang et al.?
 > - Between the second run and the "bonus" run, are the tree branch estimates different?
 Are there a lot of differences between the two runs?

-Example output files are provided on the left-hand panel, under the heading **Output**.
+Example output files are provided on the left-hand panel, under the heading **Example output**.

 <!--In the run with estimated branch lengths, do you observe codon usage bias?-->